MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-LN04-two-quantitativeEDA.md

   geom_point(alpha=0.5) +  # Add scatterplot of points
   labs(x = "number of days of gestation",  # Label x-axis
-       y = "birthweight (oz)",  # Label y-axis title = "Scatterplot of Gestation vs. Birthweight") + # Be sure to title your plots geom_smooth(method = "lm", se = FALSE) + # Add regression line
+       y = "birthweight (oz)",  # Label y-axis title = "Scatterplot of Gestation vs. Birthweight for Births between 1960 and 1967 in San Francisco") +
+    # Be sure to title your plots with the type of plot, observational units, variable(s)
+  geom_smooth(method = "lm", se = FALSE) + # Add regression line
     theme_bw()
 ```